 Planned pathways: The College will be making greater investments in growing pre-health science through kinesiology and biology, with a plans underway to develop a track under in business administration for students interested in sports management and a possible coaching track through the Division of Education.

 Likewise, these three niche programs are excellent in quality, yet have been challenged in drawing a sustainable number of students choosing to major in them, which reflects a national trend in the study of languages at smaller liberal arts colleges.
 These areas of study will still be offered as minors.

 Planned pathways: Rather than offer these as major areas of study, qualified students interested in studying these areas would pursue them as Pike Scholar (specialized individual program) opportunities.
-The College is also exploring developing a minor in Spanish serving allied health and mission fields.
-A smaller cohort of faculty will oversee core language requirements.
+Foreign language continues to be an important part of our core curriculum.

 Please direct questions and comments to email@example.com.